 Okay, you gotta listen to the doc, don’t you?

-I thought I would be cured of colds for the rest of my life, using this awesome Pinterest hack.
-Although, I value my hearing too much to risk it all for a little cold-cure!
+I had previously thought I would be cured of colds for the rest of my life, using this awesome hydrogen peroxide hack.
+Although, I value my hearing too much to risk it all for a little cold-cure.
+I still feel disappointed that I have not cracked the code of curing colds!

-You may also want to check out my other post, What To Do When You Are Sick (But Still Trying to Function), it has some great tips for trying to recover while keeping your life going, plus a cute Whatsapp profile picture.
+You may also want to check out my other post, What To Do When You Are Sick (But Still Trying to Function), it has some great tips for trying to recover while keeping your life going, plus a cute Whatsapp profile picture you can download to let people know you are unwell.